Employment Law Firm in Virginia

-Working with clients both big and small, local and national, for-profit and non-profit, KVCF attorneys are well-versed in all areas of employment law.
+As an employment law firm, Kaplan, Voekler, Cunningham & Frank’s attorneys are well-versed in all areas of employment law.
+We work with clients both big and small, local and national, for-profit and non-profit.
 With a focus that centers on meeting each client’s business needs, our employment lawyers counsel and advise employers on both internal and external risks.
 While we actively seek ways to avoid litigation and reduce exposure to litigation claims, we stand ready to defend and support our clients when litigation becomes inevitable.
 We have experience in all aspects of employment law, including compliance with federal and state employment statutes and regulations (including those addressing race, sex, gender, gender identity, national origin, color, disability, age, sexual orientation, veteran status, marital status, and religion); drafting and implementation of policies, handbooks, and employment agreements; harassment prevention and other types of training; trade secrets claims; anti-raiding claims; non-compete litigation; and wrongful termination/discipline.
 In addition to our decades of experience before federal and state courts around the country, we have also represented clients before such administrative agencies as the Equal Employment Opportunity Commission (EEOC), the Office of Civil Rights (OCR), and the State Council of Higher Education for Virginia (SCHEV).

 KVCF’s employment attorneys take great pride in learning how each client’s business operates, and we recognize that the practical approach can often be the right approach.
 To that end, we are willing to work with clients to ensure they receive the appropriate legal services, in a most efficient manner.